The Test and Trace Support Payment Scheme offers a £500 payment to people who are forced to self-isolate and claim benefit as well as working.

 You will only be eligible for the £500 payment if you have been told to isolate by NHS Test and Trace.
 This applies to people who have either tested positive for coronavirus, or are close contacts of someone who tested positive.
 You will not get the payment if you self-isolate after displaying symptoms but haven't had a test.

-You can apply for payment up to 14 days after your period of self-isolation has ended.
+You can apply for a payment up to 28 days after the first day of your self-isolation.

 Applications will not be accepted after this and payments will not be made to applicants whose income is lower than normal because they are furloughed.